hephaex/tensorflow-sketch-rnn-example/README.md

  ![](docs/img/screenshot.png)

-There are four class rooms and the machine learning model in each class is tranied with a different dataset.
-As a result, the children in each class room tend to draw some specific objects such as cats and buses.
-You can choose the class room from the buttons on the screen.
+There are four classrooms and the machine learning model in each class is tranied with a different dataset.
+As a result, the children in each classroom tend to draw some specific objects such as cats and buses.
+You can choose the classroom from the buttons on the screen.